 Top 8 athletes to be recognised in changes to primary school sports meet

-SINGAPORE: Following a review last year, a suite of changes are being made to sporting competitions under the junior division of the National School Games (NSG).
+SINGAPORE: Following a review last year, a suite of changes is being made to sporting competitions under the junior division of the National School Games (NSG).

 The changes are meant to bring about more learning and developmental experiences for primary school pupils, the Ministry of Education (MOE) said in a press release on Wednesday (Jan 23).